Energy Conservation for the Home

 Find out how much energy you are using Broomfield residents can now check out Power Check Meters at the Mamie Doud Eisenhower Public Library.
 Xcel Energy has supplied 25 of the meters that patrons can check out for a three-week period.
 The meters can be used with any standard 120-volt appliance or electronic device to measure voltage, electricity cost, and electric consumption.
 They can help calculate cost savings for replacing older appliances with energy-efficient models and help identify appliances that use energy even when switched off.

 |The Power Check Meters are available to check out at no cost.
 Each kit includes a wattsupPRO™ meter, detailed instructions on its use, and additional tips and information to help residents save energy.
 Using less energy conserves natural resources, reduces power plant emissions, and can save YOU money!

 Call the Library at 720-887-2301 to check availability!

 United Power Energy Efficient Rebates Available

 United Power provides service to a limited area of Broomfield.
-United has announced member incentives for 2016 including rebates for heat pump air conditioners, electric water heaters, electric heat fixtures, Energy Star™ appliances, and LED lighting.
+United Power has announced member incentives including rebates for heat pump air conditioners, electric water heaters, electric heat fixtures, Energy Star™ appliances, and LED lighting.
 Contact United Power at 303-659-0551 or visit their website for more information.